-On January 24, 2024, the U.S. Department of Health and Human Services published, “voluntary healthcare specific Cybersecurity Performance Goals (CPGs) to help healthcare organizations prioritize implementation of high-impact cybersecurity practices.”
+On January 24, 2024, the U.S. Department of Health and Human Services (HHS) published voluntary healthcare-specific Cybersecurity Performance Goals (CPGs) to help healthcare organizations prioritize the implementation of high-impact cybersecurity practices.
+As of mid-2026, these goals have evolved into a critical benchmark for regulatory readiness, especially as federal agencies shift from recommending voluntary compliance to establishing mandatory minimum standards for providers.

 “These CPGs are a voluntary subset of cybersecurity practices that healthcare organizations, and healthcare delivery organizations in particular, can prioritize to strengthen cyber preparedness, improve cyber resiliency, and ultimately protect patient health information and safety.”